SE#PCFG: Semantically Enhanced PCFG for Password Analysis and Cracking: Semantically Enhanced Password Cracking

 \subsection{Experiment Setups}

-\textbf{Performance metrics}: To compare the performances of password cracking methods, we need some quantitative metrics.
+\textbf{Performance metrics}: To compare the performance of password cracking methods, we need some quantitative metrics.
 One effective metric widely used in the literature is the ``coverage rate'' $R(\text{D},n)=N_c(\text{D},n)/N(\text{D})\in[0,1]$, where $N(D)$ is the total number of passwords in the target (test) database D and $N_c(D,n)$ is the number of successfully cracked passwords in D with $n$ guesses.
-In fact, this metric can also be split to two different types: \begin{itemize} \item[a)] $R_{\text{po}}(\text{D},n)$.
-If D has duplicate passwords or password frequencies, this metric can be seen as working at the user level.
+In fact, this metric can also be split into two different types: \begin{itemize} \item[a)] $R_{\text{po}}(\text{D},n)$.
+If D has duplicate passwords or password frequencies, this metric can be seen as working at the user-level.
 The higher $R_{\text{po}}(\text{D},n)$ is, the more users' passwords are cracked.